 - The Akshardham Temple visit – watch the laser and water show while dinner is served

-- Food is provided throughout the project.
+- Food is provided throughout the project and you should expect a typically vegetarian diet.

 - You will get lots of opportunities to try authentic, delicious Indian cuisine.